A. Andrew Das, Ph.D.

 CHAPTERS IN BOOKS

-“The Pauline Letters in Contemporary Research,” in The Oxford Handbook of Pauline Studies.
+“The Pauline Letters in Contemporary Research,” Pages 237-57 in The Oxford Handbook of Pauline Studies.
 Edited by R. Barry Matlock.
-Oxford: Oxford University Press (available on-line; volume to be released in spring 2021).
+Oxford: Oxford University Press (available on-line; volume in 2022).

-“Scripture and Echoes in Romans: Robert Jewett on Midrash and on Adam in Romans 7:7–12,” in Robert Jewett Memorial Volume.
+“Scripture and Echoes in Romans: Robert Jewett on Midrash and on Adam in Romans 7:7–12,” Pages 72-84 in Robert Jewett Memorial Volume.
 Edited by K. K. Yeo and Kathy Ehrensperger.
-Eugene, OR: Cascade Books, forthcoming.
+Eugene, OR: Cascade Books, 2022.